 What's the right resistor value?
 The Arduino pins provide 5V.
 2V are dropped by the LED.
 That leaves 3V to drop over the resistor, at a current of 20 mA.
-Ohm's law (I use the picture on the right to remember it) says

-U (voltage) = R (resistance) x I (current), or $R = U / I = 3 V / 20 \text{ mA} = 3 V / 0.02 \text{ A} = 150 \Omega$.
+Ohm's law (I use the picture on the right to remember it) says U (voltage) = R (resistance) x I (current), or $R = U / I = 3 V / 20 mA = 3 V / 0.02 A = 150 \Omega$.

 Choose the next bigger resistor you have; in our case it's 330 Ω (Orange-Orange-Brown-Gold).
-Use the color code table in the Make Pack booklet, google "resistor color codes", or get Adafruit's Circuit Playground app for your iPhone/iPad (Android version in the works), or the nice, comprehensive Electronic Toolbox Pro app.
+Use the color code table in the Make Pack booklet, google "resistor color codes", or get Adafruit's simple Circuit Playground app or the comprehensive Electronic Toolbox Pro app for your iPhone/iPad.

 Disconnect USB.
 In the mini solderless breadboard, each vertical column of 5 holes is connected inside the board.
-Stick the LED, 330 Ω resistor and jumper wires in as shown.
+Stick the LED, 330Ω resistor and jumper wires in as shown.
 Current will now flow from Arduino pin 13 through the resistor and the LED to GND when pin 13 is HIGH.